Gower Township, Cedar County, Iowa

-Gower Township is one of seventeen townships in Cedar County, Iowa, USA.
+Gower Township is one of seventeen townships in Cedar County, Iowa, United States.
 As of the 2000 census, its population was 528.

 History

 Gower Township is named for Robert Gower, who arrived in 1841 and led the efforts to build a bridge there.

 Geography

 Gower Township covers an area of 34.72 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Honey Grove, Howard and Saint Josephs.